taehwanlee83/SIS-Advisor/README.md

 This project is released under the MIT License.

-Note: K-SPICE® is a commercial tool by Kongsberg Digital.
+Note: K-SPICE® is a commercial tool by Kongsberg Digital AS.
 Original model files are not included.